Ode to a Treehouse

 deep in the backyard jungle

-Just beyond my mothers prized tomato plants and raspberry bushes
+Just beyond my mother’s prized tomato plants and raspberry bushes

 I brush shoulders past 4, 7, and 11 year old versions of myself